themayurkumbhar/go-testing/README.md

     )
     func MethodToTest(testingPointer *testing.T) {
         // initialize
-        // do something
+        // Test something
         // assert the result
     }
   ```
   * Here the `*testing.T` in package `testing` provides all the required methods to testing in go
-    * in Go there is no such thing as assert, you have to manully analyze the result with `if` and raise any error
+    * in Go there is no such thing as assert, you have to manully analyze the result with `if` and `raise` any `error`
 * Once you write the basic test, lets run
     ```bash
     go test -v